5.5 Documentation, Records, and Service History

 4. Does it show who was notified when protection was reduced?

-5. Does it state whether the system or affected portion was restored?
+5. Does it state whether the system/affected portion was restored?

 6. Does it separate resolved items from unresolved follow-up?

-NICET exams may include exhibits, graphics, or click-on-picture items.
-A recordkeeping question may show a device map and ask what information is missing.
-Do not focus only on the device type.
-Match the record to the point, room, circuit, status, and action described in the exhibit.
+Because NICET items use exhibits, a recordkeeping question may show a device map and ask what information is missing; match the record to the point, room, circuit, status, and action shown, not just the device type.

 Test Your Knowledge